Journalist, editor, and educator

 News Ambassadors is a program that strengthens local news through solutions journalism, community engagement, and collaboration to reduce polarization and uplift common ground.
 Comprised of several local news collaboratives nationwide, students fill local news gaps by learning solutions journalism, community-engaged reporting techniques, and how to collaborate with local newsrooms and community organizations to maximize impact.
 Students also have the opportunity to be paired with counterparts in demographically dissimilar areas to expand their scope of learning.
 See the News Ambassadors newsletter and Instagram.

-Recent bylines
+Selected bylines

 -